Support local dairy farmers during June Dairy Month

 Wisconsin’s dairy farmers are committed to delivering fresh, wholesome nutrition to dairy lovers all over the world using sustainable farming practices.

-Consider that in 2017, Wisconsin’s dairy farmers reached a milestone achievement by reducing the environmental impact of producing a gallon of milk by involving 31% less water, 21% less land, a 20% smaller carbon footprint and 21% less manure than in 2007.
+Consider that in 2017, Wisconsin’s dairy farmers reached a milestone achievement by reducing the environmental impact of producing a gallon of milk by involving 31 percent less water, 21 percent less land, a 20 percent smaller carbon footprint and 21 percent less manure than in 2007.

 Events like the traditional Cows on the Concourse (usually set somewhere on the Capitol Square in downtown Madison during the first Saturday in June) help draw attention to the impact the dairy industry makes on the state’s economy.